AT&T Brings Fiber To Rich Areas While the Rest Are Stuck On DSL, Study Finds

 That's the proper way to run a business.

+You mean committing fraud?
+AT&T has been offered and accepted deal after deal granting them special tax breaks, subsidies,. and some big fat checks, not to mention right of way over other people's property in exchange for not cherry picking the rich neighborhoods.
+Time for them to pay up.

 Who exactly is surprised by this?
-(Score:3)
+(Score:5, Insightful)

 Rich people also drive Teslas, were the first to have HDTV and before that, the first to have home computers.